XRPLF/XRPL-Standards/XLS-0070-credentials/README.md

 * Existing failure conditions for `DepositPreauth` will still be obeyed.
 * None or more than one of `Authorize`, `Unauthorize`, `AuthorizeCredentials`, and `UnauthorizeCredentials` are included (i.e. there must be exactly one of these fields included).
-* If `UnauthorizeCredentials` is included in the transaction:
+* If authorizing/unauthorizing a credential:
+  * The issuer of a credential doesn't exist.
   * The array is too long (i.e. has more than 8 credentials).
   * The array is empty (i.e. has no credentials).
+  * There are duplicates in the list provided.
-	* The credential(s) are not currently authorized.
+  * If `UnauthorizeCredentials` is included in the transaction, the credentials are not currently authorized.
   * If `AuthorizeCredentials` is included in the transaction:
-	* The credential(s) are already authorized.
+    * The credentials are already authorized.
 	* The account doesn't have enough reserve for the object.
-	* The array is too long (i.e. has more than 8 credentials).
-	* The array is empty (i.e. has no credentials).
-    * The issuer of the credential doesn't exist.

 ### 7.3.
 State Changes

 If the transaction is successful:
 * The `DepositPreauth` object is created or deleted.

+The `DepositPreauth` object will store a sorted list of credentials.

 ## 8. Any Transaction Affected by Deposit Authorization